turna1/Building-a-virtual-assistant-using-python/README.md

 .pip install pyjokes
 ref: https://pypi.org/project/pyjokes/

-Library for performing speech recognition, with support for several engines and APIs, online and offline.
-Text to Speech (TTS) library for Python 2 and 3.
-Works without internet connection or delay.
-Supports multiple TTS engines, including Sapi5, nsss, and espeak.
-Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
+speech_recognition  #for performing speech recognition pyttsx3 #to support Text to Speech (TTS) synthesis pywhatkit #to play a video on youtube. was mainly built for WhatsApp. datetime #to use and manipulate dates and times wikipedia #to access and parse data from Wikipedia. pyjokes # to create random jokes random #For selecting random greetings re #For regular expression